WHAT TO WEAR

 Jack Pollner, The North Face Technology Rep for New England

-Summer has finally released its grip on New Hampshire, and we’ve moved into the time of year where we all wait for the first flakes to fall, preferably from the sky, but a snow gun will get the job done, if need be.
+Summer has finally released its grip on New Hampshire, and we’ve moved into the time of year where we all wait for the first flakes to fall, preferably from the sky, but a snow gun will get the job done if need be.
 If you ski in New England, you know that there are days when you can wake up to a cold gray morning, by lunch you are on the deck working on your goggle tan, and it’s dumping as you load up your gear into the car.
 A proper layering system can take you through all these weather patterns comfortably by adapting and changing as the day goes on.
 We’ll break winter ski wear down into three main categories.
-Hopefully by the end of this guide, you’ll feel more comfortable taking on a New Hampshire winter day, without feeling like Randy from A Christmas Story.
+Hopefully, by the end of this guide, you’ll feel more comfortable taking on a New Hampshire winter day, without feeling like Randy from A Christmas Story.

 Your grandfather called them long johns.
 Your parents called them thermal underwear.
 Your crazy Uncle Ted called them his “union suit.”
 Whatever you decide to call them, baselayers are your number one line of defense against the cold.

 You want them to be made of synthetic material, and you want them to fit snuggly.
 They sit next to skin and form the “base” of your apparel for the day.
 Their mission?
 To pull moisture off your skin, and turn it into water vapor by speeding the evaporation process.
 Water that sits on your skin is just asking for you to be cold and clammy.
-By taking the moisture off your skin and getting it out of a liquid state as quickly as possible, you can stay focused on skiing and not shivering in the gondola between runs.
+By taking the moisture off your skin and getting it out of a liquid state as quickly as possible, you can stay focused on skiing and not be shivering in the gondola between runs.

 Baselayers come in different weights based on the intended activity and to cater to customers who run either hot or cold.
 Heavier weights work well for low levels of activity (ice fishing, winter camping) while lighter weights are designed for more active pursuits (cross country skiing, winter running).
 Middle of the road weights tend to be best for downhill skiing and snowboarding, as riders tend to exert energy on the downhillls, but have a lift ride back up the hill to contend with.